Garland at the Grove

 Garland at the Grove is the debut live album by Judy Garland.
 It was released in mono on February 2, 1959 and in stereo on February 16, 1959, by Capitol Records, and accompanied by Freddy Martin and his orchestra.
 The album was recorded at the Cocoanut Grove nightclub at the Ambassador Hotel in Los Angeles.

-The preceded Garland's famous run and landmark recording at Carnegie Hall by three years.
+The album preceded Garland's famous run and landmark recording at Carnegie Hall by three years.
 The Cocoanut Grove show featured Garland with Freddy Martin's Orchestra, rather than others like Nelson Riddle or Billy May.

-In 2008, the album was remastered and released in the compact disc format by DRG Records, the released included 13 "live" selections performances, three of which did not appear on the original LP.
+In 2008, the album was remastered and released in the compact disc format by DRG Records, the release included 13 "live" selected performances, three of which did not appear on the original LP.

 Critical reception

-Billboard magazine commended the album, emphasizing its "exceptional" vocal performance, a "striking" cover photo, and "excellent" sound quality.
-They also noted the impressive comedic rendition of "Purple People Eater."
+Billboard commended the album, emphasizing its "exceptional" vocal performance, a "striking" cover photo, and "excellent" sound quality.
+They also noted the impressive comedic rendition of "Purple People Eater".
+Cash Box stated that the LP "displays Miss Garland at her best – when she's performing in front of a live, appreciative audience", adding that "the singer stirs up lots of memories and excitement" and called it "a delectable deck" likely to "stir up lots of sales".

-William Ruhlmann of AllMusic website rated the album four out of five stars, noting that Garland's reputation as a live performer was established in the spring of 1951, yet it took eight years for her first commercially recorded live album to be released by Capitol Records.
-He highlighted the enthusiastic audience, particularly during the encores when Garland invites requests.
-Despite reportedly suffering from laryngitis—only occasionally noticeable—Ruhlmann emphasized her powerful performance and strong connection with the audience.